Identity and access management (IAM)

 At any time, you can disable CSE for users by turning CSE off for the organizational units or configuration groups they belong to.
 If you disable CSE for users, any existing client-side encrypted content remains encrypted and accessible.

-Please refer to this Google Workspace knowledge base article for instructions on how to perform the following steps for setting up IAM for CSE in Google Workspace:
+Refer to this Google Workspace knowledge base article for instructions on how to perform the following steps for setting up IAM for CSE in Google Workspace:

 - Set the default key service for your organization